 }

-Once connected, you can manage your server using natural language prompts like:
+Once connected, you can control your CS2 server using natural language.
+Here are some example prompts:

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json